davidellavalle/Final-project/readme.md

 - What are the most frequent channelGrouping?
 - What are the most frequent Weekdays, months, days, times with the highest accesses and revenue?

-After a thorough analysis I forecasted future visits to the GStore website using **fbProphet** and getting results with an high accuracy as shown in the graph below.
+After a thorough analysis I forecasted future visits to the GStore website using **fbProphet** and getting results with a MAE(mean absolute error): 165.095 as shown in the graph below.
 ![image](https://user-images.githubusercontent.com/73824871/115701846-83514600-a368-11eb-8f78-408439e70fe4.png)

 Finally several machine learning algorithm were applied to: